PROBLEM WITH THIS WEBPAGE?

 She developed the business plan that became ABRAZO while completing her Marquette MBA and has grown her agency into the region’s premier Hispanic/women-owned marketing company.
 Along the way, Nancy has received The Business Journal’s Women of Influence Award, the BizTimes Innovator Award and the Marquette College of Business Alumni Entrepreneurial Award, and her company was named the 2004 Hispanic Business of the Year by the Hispanic Chamber of Commerce of Wisconsin.

-Nancy is a founding member and past president of the Hispanic Professionals of Greater Milwaukee and past president of TEMPO Milwaukee and has served on the executive committee of the Hispanic Chamber of Commerce of Wisconsin.
-She formerly chaired the Milwaukee Public Library Foundation, and currently serves on the board of the United Way of Greater Milwaukee and Waukesha.
-She was appointed by Gov. Scott Walker to the board of the Wisconsin Economic Development Corporation and is currently vice chair of the board.
+Nancy is a founding member and past president of the Hispanic Professionals of Greater Milwaukee, past president of TEMPO Milwaukee and has served on the executive committee of the Hispanic Chamber of Commerce of Wisconsin.
+She formerly chaired the Milwaukee Public Library Foundation and currently serves on the boards of Society Insurance and the United Way of Greater Milwaukee and Waukesha.
+She has served as vice chair of the Wisconsin Economic Development Corporation and currently sits on the Entrepreneurship and Innovation Committee.
 For her extensive community service and volunteerism, Nancy was also chosen for the United Way Philanthropic Five award.

-A lifelong resident of Milwaukee, Nancy resides in Bayside, Wis., with her husband Andy Narrai, Grad ’03, and daughter, Delia.
+A lifelong resident of Milwaukee, Nancy resides in Bayside, Wisconsin, with her husband Andy Narrai, Grad ’03, and daughter, Delia.